Home / General Contractor / Simi Valley, CA

 California Contractor License #1100775 — active, insured, and bonded.
 Verify at cslb.ca.gov

 Serving Simi Valley and the greater Los Angeles area since 2009.
-Over 15 years of design-build experience in residential remodeling, with hundreds of completed projects across LA County.
+Over 15 years of design-build experience in Simi Valley and the broader Los Angeles area, with hundreds of completed projects.

 Why Simi Valley Homeowners Choose Paradigm Builders for General Contractor

-We are a true design-build firm, which means our architects, designers, project managers, and construction crews all work under one roof.
-There is no handoff between an outside architect and a general contractor — no finger-pointing, no lost information, no miscommunication that turns into a six-figure change order.
+For Simi Valley we are a true design-build firm, which means our architects, designers, project managers, and construction crews all work under one roof.
+On Simi Valley projects there is no handoff between an outside architect and a general contractor — no finger-pointing, no lost information, no miscommunication that turns into a six-figure change order.
 From your first consultation to your final walkthrough, you have one accountable team.

 Every Simi Valley general contractor project begins with detailed 3D CAD renderings produced by our in-house design team.
-You see exactly what your finished space will look like before demolition begins.
-We iterate on the design until you are fully satisfied — then we build precisely what we showed you.
-No surprises, no “well, actually…” moments mid-construction.
+On every Simi Valley project we iterate on the design until you are fully satisfied — then we build precisely what we showed you.
+Estimates for your Simi Valley project are fully transparent and line-item — every dollar accounted for, no vague allowances, no surprise change orders mid-project.

 We hold California Contractor License #1100775 — active, insured, and bonded.
-We carry comprehensive general liability and workers’ compensation insurance.
 Every aspect of our business is verifiable, and we encourage every Simi Valley homeowner to check the Contractors State License Board before hiring any contractor.

 Recent General Contractor Projects in Simi Valley